kzvdar42/google-wallpaper-downloaders/README.md

 * Official links - links used by the plugin when you use the `Download wallpaper` button (with watermarks).
 * Internal links - links used by the plugin to show you the image in new tab (without watermarks).

-Both of this methods provide you with the 1800x1200 images, but the "Official links" method provides you with files of bigger size, but does it provide better images?
-I don't know.
+Both of this methods provide you with the 1800x1200 images, but the "Official links" method provide you with watermarked images and no optimization, so images will weight more.

 ## Code doesn't work?
 Check the version of the [Chrome extention][Maps link], if it's bigger than `3.0.3`, then maybe they just updated the API and it's your time to change the code.
 Look at the code of the extention and extract the links and ids of the images.
 And don't forget to Pull Request the changes.